ppy/osu-wiki/wiki/Tournaments/o!mLN/4/en.md

 | *4-7th place* | 2 Tickets |
 | *Other participates* | 1 Ticket |

-At the end of the tournament, Tickets earned by all participants are tabulated and 3 Tickets will be drawn during a livestream.
-The owners of these Tickets will win a part of the community-donated OII prize pool!
+At the end of the tournament, tickets earned by all participants are tallied and 3 tickets will be drawn during a livestream.
+The owners of these tickets will win a part of the community-donated OII prize pool!

-Details can be found on **[Information spreadsheet](https://docs.google.com/spreadsheets/d/1Wl3Q41AI0e36sINVWh6qJHtKcCG_fdju2_0CdBm0DGs/edit?usp=sharing)**.
+Details can be found on the **[information spreadsheet](https://docs.google.com/spreadsheets/d/1Wl3Q41AI0e36sINVWh6qJHtKcCG_fdju2_0CdBm0DGs/edit?usp=sharing)**.

 <!--## Participants-->